sharooonie/farmersmarkets/README.md

 <h3>2.
 Create a Hypothesis</h3>

 <p>Create a recommendation system that allows the user of the program to determine what type of recommendation they are looking for.
 If they are buying, they are looking for the product sold in all of the "drivable" distances.
-If they are selling, they are avoiding saturated markets, long distances that may make the early morning drive costly, and successfully active farmers' markets.  </p>
+If they are selling, they are avoiding saturated markets, long distances that may make the early morning drive costly, and successfully active farmers' markets.</p>
+<p>Question related to this Data Science Project at time of Class Presentation:  What County in the U.S. is mostly selling Wild Harvested produce or Cheese?
+And, vice versa?</p>

 <h3>3.
 Data Analysis & Testing (iterative)</h3>